Agua Boa Packing List

 Flies:

-Minimum of 24 flies per angler
+Minimum of 24 flies per angler.
+These fish destroy flies!

 Fishing Gear: